mobfox/MobFox-iOS-SDK/README.md

 ## Location Services

 The SDK will query the current location and set the ```longitude``` and ```latitude``` ad request parameters, as long as it permitted by the user (in Privacy, Location Services).

+# Built-in MOAT Viewability Measurement

+This enables publishers to measure their in-app inventory according to Moat’s viewability metrics, and make their inventory more available to advertisers who are only interested in ‘viewability-monitored’ traffic.